scummvm/scummvm/doc/docportal/getting_started/ios.rst

-If you have not added your developer account to Xcode, do this now by clicking **Add an Account...** in the dropdown menu.
+If you have not added your developer account to Xcode, do this now.
+Click **Add an Account...** in the dropdown menu.

-In the upper left-hand corner, press the play button to start building ScummVM.
-When the build has finished, it will launch on your connected device.
+In the upper left-hand corner, press the play button to build ScummVM.
+When the build has finished, it launches on your connected device.

 Jailbreak
 ^^^^^^^^^^^^

 How to jailbreak an iOS device is outside the scope of this documentation.
-However, should you have a device that is jailbroken, iOS .deb and .ipa packages are available for install from the `ScummVM downloads page <https://www.scummvm.org/downloads>`_.
+However, should you have a device that is jailbroken, iOS ``.deb`` and ``.ipa`` packages are available for install from the `ScummVM downloads page <https://www.scummvm.org/downloads>`_.

 Prerequisites
 ***************

 - A jailbroken iOS device
-- A file manager app such as Filza on your iOS device
+- A file manager app such as Filza on the device

 Install ScummVM
 *******************

-Go to the `ScummVM downloads page <https://www.scummvm.org/downloads>`_ and download the recommended .deb package.
-Your device will ask how to open the file.
-Choose Filza.
+Go to the `ScummVM downloads page <https://www.scummvm.org/downloads>`_ and download the recommended ``.deb`` package.
+When the device asks how to open the file, choose Filza.

-Ensure the .deb package is saved somewhere in the ``/var/mobile`` directory.
+Ensure the ``.deb`` package is saved somewhere in the ``/var/mobile`` directory.
 It should default to ``/var/mobile/Documents``, which is fine.
 Tap on the file and then tap **Install** in the upper right corner to install ScummVM.

-The .ipa package can be installed in the same way.
+The ``.ipa`` package can be installed in the same way.

-You will need to restart your device for the install to complete.
+Restart your device for the install to complete.

 Transfer game files
 =======================================

 There are multiple ways to transfer game files to your iOS device.

 ScummVM has built-in Cloud functionality, which allows you to connect your Google Drive, OneDrive, Box or Dropbox account.
-For more information, see the :doc:`../settings/cloud` page.
+For more information, see the :doc:`../using_scummvm/connect_cloud` page.
 ScummVM also has the ability to run a local web server.
-For more information, see the :doc:`../settings/lan` page.
+For more information, see the :doc:`../using_scummvm/local_webserver` page.

 .. note::

  ScummVM's Cloud functionality does not currently support iCloud, however it is possible to upload game folders to your iCloud and then use the Files app on your iOS device to copy these folders into the local ScummVM folder.

 Another way to transfer files (for macOS Catalina and newer) to your device is by using the Finder while your device is connected to your Mac.
 In the Finder app on your Mac, navigate to **Locations** in the left pane, and click on the connected device.
 Click on **Files**, then drag and drop the folder containing the game files into the **ScummVM** folder.
+For older versions of macOS, and for Windows users, file transfer can be done in iTunes.

 .. image:: ../images/ios/ios_transfer_files.gif

-For older versions of macOS, and for Windows users, file transfer can be done in iTunes.

-For more information on which files ScummVM requires, and how to add and play games, see `adding and playing games <adding_games>`_.
+For more information on which files ScummVM requires, and how to add and play games, see :doc:`../using_scummvm/add_play_games`.

 Controls
 ============